ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/remembering-what-the-user-has-done.md

 - The `<p>` tag containing the product description (Fit: Men - Size: Small - Color: Red) should be updated to reflect the currently selected product options.

 - The `<span>` tag containing the dollar portion of the product price should be updated to reflect the base price of the item and any upcharges related to currently selected product options.

-[tip type="read-on"]
-**Hint**: An important skill to complete this exercise is using one set of state variables to retrieve data from another state variable.
-In this case, we will frequently be using the variables in the `optionsData` state variable to retrieve information from the `productData` state variable.
-For example, to figure out what the upcharge is for the currently selected t-shirt size, we'd reference `productData.upcharges.size[optionsData.size]` in our binding expression.
-If `optionsData.size` is currently set to `Small`, then the previous expression is equivalent to `productData.upcharges.size.Small`.
-You can read more about this approach to referencing information in JSON [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors).
-[/tip]

 ### Solution